ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 All further communications between the Client and the KDC MUST be secured, for instance with the same security mechanism used for the Key Distribution exchange.

-All further communications between a Client and the other group members MUST be secured using the keying material provided in {{key-distr}}.
+All communications between a Client and the other group members MUST be secured using the keying material provided in {{key-distr}}.

 # Authorization to Join a Group {#sec-auth}